DavidMertz/RegEx_Puzzles/book.md

 # Preface

-Regular expressions—sometimes given the playful back formation *regexen* or more neurally *regex*—are a powerful and compact way of describing patterns in text.
+Regular expressions—sometimes given the playful back formation *regexen* or more neutrally *regex*—are a powerful and compact way of describing patterns in text.
 Many tutorials and "cheat sheets" exist to understand their syntax and semantics in a formally correct manner.
 I encourage you to read some of those, if you have not already.